zingarelli/AlFood/README.md

 You need to install Docker: here are the instructions to [download and install Docker Desktop on Windows](https://www.docker.com/products/docker-desktop/).

-After having installed it, navigate to the `api` folder and run the following commands to build and create the container for the API:
+After having installed it, open a terminal, navigate to the folder `api` of this project and run the following commands to build and create the container for the API:

     docker-compose build